Robert Devereux, 2nd Earl of Essex, Favorite of Queen Elizabeth I of England

 Robert had four younger siblings:

 Robert’s father died in 1576, and the eleven-year-old became the 2nd Earl of Essex and the ward of William Cecil, 1st Baron Burghley, the chief adviser of Queen Elizabeth I. On September 21, 1578, Robert got a stepfather when his mother married Robert Dudley, 1st Earl of Leicester, Queen Elizabeth I’s long-time favorite and Robert’s godfather.
-Dudley feared Elizabeth I’s reaction to his marriage and insisted that it be kept secret.
+Dudley feared Elizabeth I’s reaction to his marriage and insisted it be kept secret.
 However, Elizabeth I found out about the marriage two months later.
 She banished her cousin Lettice permanently from court, never forgave her, and never accepted the marriage.
 Although Dudley remained at court, he was alternately humiliated in public by Elizabeth and treated as fondly as always.

 Robert had one half-brother who died in childhood from his mother’s second marriage: